 Tip #28: Just get the shot

-You’ll see in my final tip that I recommend the best cameras for photographing kids.
+You’ll see in my final tip that I recommend the best compact camera for photographing kids.
 However, before I get into that, it’s worth remembering that often all that’s important is just getting the shot.

 If all you have near you is your mobile phone, that’s fine, just use it.
 Unless you plan to sell your work, no one will care about the quality of the image – all that matters is that you capture that moment.